steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 Therefore, architecture review processes formalize different steps, the parties involved, or input and output to architecture reviews.
 Over the last decades, different architecture review processes have emerged.

-As every such process can be modified and adapted to the unique requirements of a specific company, we will focus on three different prototypical processes that are described in literature:
+Every such process can be modified and adapted to the unique requirements of a specific company.
+We will focus on three different prototypical processes that are described in literature:
-  1. The "Classical" Architecture Review process explained by Maranzano et al. in {% cite Maranzano2005 %}.
+  1. The "Classical" Architecture Review process.
-  1. The Architecture Decision Records initially described by Nygard in {% cite Nygard2011 %}.
+  1. The Architecture Decision Records.
-  1. The Lightweight Request for Comment (RFC)/Design Document approach explained in {% cite Ubl2020 %}, {% cite Winters2020 %}, {% cite Orosz2020 %}, {% cite Orosz2021 %}, {% cite Zimmermann2019 %}, {% cite Gonchar2020 %}, and {% cite Mozilla2020 %} from the perspectives of different organizations - sometimes called Lightweight RFC and sometimes Design Document approach.
-The approach has also been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach in {% cite ThoughtWorks2021 %}.
+  1. The Lightweight Request for Comment/Design Document approach.

 In the next sections, we will describe these three different prototypical architecture review processes.